Vyral/caleb-davis/_posts/2019-11-11-how-time-influences-our-real-estate-decisions.md

 {% include pullquote.html %}

 If you commute two hours a day, that adds up to 10 hours a week, 40 hours a month, and 360 hours a year.
-In total, that’s 15 days’ worth of driving—15 days that each have 24 hours in them.
+In total, that’s 15 days’ worth of driving—15 days that each has 24 hours in them.
 I don’t know about you, but most of my clients want what I want: more time with the people we love and work hard for.&nbsp;

 **So before you buy or sell, calculate your new proposed drive time** and decide if having twice the home for half the price is worth the precious moments with your friends, family, and loved ones that you’ll never get back.&nbsp;